Sorry, you need to enable JavaScript to visit this website.

 • Youth work in times of socio-ecological transformation

-The state government of Hesse is funding a study by Frankfurt University of Applied Sciences on more inclusive structures in local-level youth work.
-Scheduled to run until February 2024, the study examines how leisure activities can be made fully accessible to young people with a disability.
-It will deliver a set of best practices and hands-on solutions for inclusion in this field in a move to help implement the UN Convention on the Rights of Persons with Disabilities.
+The state government of Hesse funded a study by Frankfurt University of Applied Sciences on more inclusive structures in local-level youth work.
+Ending in February 2024, the study examined how leisure activities could be made fully accessible to young people with a disability.
+It delivered a set of best practices and hands-on solutions for inclusion in this field in a move to help implement the UN Convention on the Rights of Persons with Disabilities.

 Aside from research by universities and research institutes, the associations and organisations themselves both finance and conduct research activities.
 One example is the research department of the Federation of Protestant Youth in Germany (Arbeitsgemeinschaft der Evangelischen Jugend in Deutschland, aej).
 In addition to publishing the aej’s own studies on conceptual approaches to child and youth work in a Protestant context, the aej research department tackles fundamental questions relating to Protestant youth work and organises a regular forum (entitled "Forum Wissenschaft und Praxis") to provide a platform for dialogue between academics and practitioners.
 Another example is the Franco-German Youth Office (Deutsch-Französisches Jugendwerk), which has its own research department that looks at the evolution and evaluation of educational concepts, as well as issues relating to youth in Europe.